ballerina-platform/module-ballerinax-aws.redshift.driver/README.md

 # Ballerina AWS Redshift Driver Library

-The AWS Redshift Driver library is one of the external library packages of the
-<a target="_blank" href="https://ballerina.io/">Ballerina</a> language.
+The AWS Redshift Driver library is one of the library packages of the <a target="_blank" href="https://ballerina.io/">Ballerina</a> language.

 This Package bundles the latest AWS Redshift drivers so that the AWS Redshift connector can be used in ballerina projects easily.